 The 401(k) Plan is a defined contribution plan.
 This means that the benefit you receive under the Plan will be based on your account balance at the time distributions begin, rather than a predetermined benefit amount.
 Your benefits in the Plan are not insured by the Pension Benefit Guaranty Corporation.
-However, your account is fully funded at all times, and the assets of the 401(k) Plan are at all times held in the Trust.
+However, the assets of the 401(k) Plan are at all times held in the Trust.